 Undergraduate Research and Internship Opportunities at FCRH

-Undergraduate Research at FCRH is a voluntary, encouraged experience that allows students of all disciplines to engage in faculty-mentored research projects.
+Undergraduate Research at FCRH (and around the world) is a voluntary and highly encouraged experience that allows students from all disciplines to engage in faculty-mentored research projects.
 In the past decade, Undergraduate Research has become part of the culture of FCRH.

 Research is the process of gathering information to answer a focused inquiry.
 This process allows students to take ownership of their learning by contributing new knowledge to their disciplines while developing deeper relationships with their faculty and peers.
 In this way, classroom learning is enhanced by enabling students to work one-on-one with faculty members (and, in some areas, also with highly trained postdoctoral fellows and graduate students).